"Risk something or forever sit with your dreams."

 Evan Fear

 Evan Fear began his journey in the crease with the Winnetka Warriors (AA), where his passion for goaltending first took root.
 It was on those North Shore rinks that he developed the competitive drive, work ethic, and foundational skills that would propel him through the ranks of elite hockey.
-As his game continued to evolve, Evan advanced to some of the most competitive AAA programs in the country—playing for Chicago Young Americans (CYA), Team Illinois, and the Chicago Mission.
+As his game continued to evolve, Evan advanced to some of the most competitive AAA programs in the country—playing for Chicago Young Americans, Team Illinois, and the Chicago Mission.
 Each step pushed him to refine his technique and strengthen his mental game.

 Evan’s progression through AAA hockey opened the door to junior hockey, where he took the next leap with the Springfield Jr. Blues in the NAHL.
 His standout performances caught the attention of top-tier USHL programs, earning him spots with the Dubuque Fighting Saints, Green Bay Gamblers, and Waterloo Blackhawks.
 These formative years were critical in shaping not only his skill set but also his understanding of the game from a higher, more tactical perspective.